-Project Team: Trystan Kaes, Kelsey Ford, Lauren Hebert, Will Fischer
+By Trystan Kaes, Kelsey Ford, Lauren Hebert, & Will Fischer

 What would you explore if the mundane or inconvenient aspects of learning were swept aside, clearing the path ahead?
 What might teams accomplish if learning were collaborative, and each member could easily glean insights from the entire team’s research?
 Could leadership take an organization farther by understanding its knowledge-base and strategically expanding its intellectual capital?
 Built for enterprise teams, Veeo is a knowledge acquisition and management tool that visually maps each user’s learning process.
 For individuals, it facilitates deep learning and augments memory.
 For organizations, Veeo empowers leaders to guide knowledge growth, and sparks innovation by connecting people through ideas.

-Project Team: Jake Daly, Yearly Ochoa, Mark Hashman, Joe Chamberlain
+By Jake Daly, Yearly Ochoa, Mark Hashman, & Joe Chamberlain